reu-res/ST2Assistant/README.md

 This script allows you to get a little more information about the state of Sublime Text 2, you can use when writing their own plugins.

 ##Installation
-You can copy `ST2Assistant.py` to directory where installed Sublime Text 2, or to **User** package directory.
+Copy `ST2Assistant.py` to your package directory.

-The **User** package directory is located at:

-* OS X:

-        ~/Library/Application Support/Sublime Text 2/Packages/User

-* Linux:

-        ~/.config/sublime-text-2/Packages/User

-* Windows:

-        %APPDATA%/Sublime Text 2/Packages/User

-    If you use portable version:

-        <Sublime Text 2 directory>/Data/Packages/User

 ##Usage
     import ST2Assistant